kianzohoury/VAE/README.md

   <img src="output/VAE/class_results_MSE.jpg" width="45%" />
 </p>

-* Increasing the dimensionality of the latent space improves the image reconstruction (as measured by MSE) across all digits for vanilla autoencoder models.
-By not having to compress information too much, the autoencoder can better model the identity function.
+* Increasing the dimensionality of the latent space expectedly decreases image reconstruction error across all digits for the vanilla autoencoder.
+In general, increasing the degree of information that needs to be compressed by the encoder makes it harder for the decoder to reconstruct the original image.

-* In contrast, for VAE models we see that past a latent size of about 20, the reconstruction task is not meaningfully improved.
-In fact, the reconstruction losses worsen slightly for nearly all digits, which perhaps reveals that most of the semantic information of a digit can be compressed in a relatively small latent space (say, no smaller than 2 but no larger than 20).
+* In contrast, for the VAE we see that higher latent sizes do not meaningfully reduce reconstruction error.
+In fact, the MSE worsens slightly for nearly all digits, which perhaps reveals that either (1) the model is underfitting the data as it struggles to generate continuous latent space representations, or (2) the model is overfitting to the training data because of the increased capacity.
+Regardless, it seems that most of the semantic information of MNIST digits can be compressed in a relatively small latent space.

-the benefit of increasing the dimensionality diminishes

 [//]: # ()